-Special nutritional drinks may be supplied by the hospital, or through your GP.
-"Your Dietitian can assess your dietary intake and advise which of the supplements listed below are most appropriate for your needs".
-Others (like Complan or Build Up) can also be bought over the counter at chemists or certain large supermarkets.
-You may find you do not like all (or any!) of the flavours of these drinks on their own.
+You may be advised to take nutritional supplement drinks by the hospital or through your GP.
+Your dietitian can assess your dietary intake and advise which supplements are most appropriate for you.
+Other supplements, such as Complan, Meritene Energis and Nurishment can be bought over the counter at chemists or certain large supermarkets.
+You may find you do not like all of the flavours of these drinks on their own but don't worry - most of the companies have recipe ideas for alternative serving ideas or ways to mix them into normal food to 'fortify' them.